matthewjmiller/mattmiller/CV.md

 ### Literary Reviews

+Review of Jon K. Lauck, *The Good Country,* and Jon K. Lauck and Gleaves Whitney, *North Country.* Forthcoming in *Front Porch Republic.*

+Review of Tiffany Eberle Kriner, *In Thought, Word, and Seed.* Forthcoming in *Front Porch Republic.*

 ["Christ the Gift."
 Review of Emily Beth Hill, *Marketing and Christian Proclamation in Theological Perspective.*](http://farefwd.com/index.php/2022/03/23/marketing-and-christian-proclamation-in-theological-perspective/) *Fare Forward,* 22 March 2022.

 ["Seeing the Midwest New."
 Review of Matthew Milliner, *The Everlasting People.*](https://www.frontporchrepublic.com/2022/03/seeing-the-midwest-new-a-review-of-the-everlasting-people/) *Front Porch Republic,* 14 March 2022.